 Product Liability Lawsuits for a Tip-Over Incident

-Generally speaking, tip-over accident lawsuits that arise out of incidents in which furniture or TVs tip over are usually brought as product liability lawsuits.
+Generally speaking, tip-over accident lawsuits that arise out of incidents in which furniture or TVs tip-over are usually brought as product liability lawsuits.
 Product liability law is one particular area of personal injury law that recognizes a person’s ability to file a lawsuit against the responsible party when that person sustains injuries from a product defect.

-The idea behind product liability law is that consumers should be able to purchase products without worrying that those products are not actually safe for use.
+The idea behind the product liability law is that consumers should be able to purchase products without worrying that those products are not actually safe for use.
 Accordingly, when consumer products pose unreasonable risks of injury, a consumer who gets hurt can file a claim for compensation.

 The Cornell Legal Information Institute (LII) explains that there are three basic types of product liability claims, or product defect lawsuits depending upon the specific facts of the case: